Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Arrival and Departure

-This expedition starts in Toronto, Ontario (airport code: YZ) and finishes in St. John’s, Newfoundland (airport code: YYT).
+This expedition starts in Toronto, Ontario (airport code: YYZ) and finishes in St. John’s, Newfoundland (airport code: YYT).

 Learn More: Watch the Webinar